0 Items in Your Cart

 A large number of survey technicians are employed in construction work.
 Technicians are needed from start to finish on any job.
 They check the construction of a structure for size, height, depth, level, and form specifications.
 They also use measurements to locate the critical construction points as specified by design plans, such as corners of buildings; foundation points; center points for columns, walls, and other features; floor or ceiling levels; and other features that require precise measurements and location.

 Technological advances such as the Global Positioning System (GPS) and Geographic Information Systems (GIS) have revolutionized surveying and mapping work.
-Using these systems, surveying teams can track points on the Earth with radio signals transmitted from satellites and store this information in computer databases.
+Surveying teams use these systems to track points on the Earth with radio signals transmitted from satellites and store this information in computer databases.

 Free sample resumes and expert advice